 Here are some other simple tips that can help reduce anxiety and improve sleep and mental health:

-• A soothing cup of nighttime tea: Chamomile is recommended for it’s excellent properties which help reduce anxiety.
-Chamomile also has anti-inflammatory properties and increases serotonin and melatonin in the brain.
+- A soothing cup of nighttime tea: Chamomile is recommended for it’s excellent properties which help reduce anxiety.
+Chamomile also has anti-inflammatory properties and increases serotonin and natural sleep-support formulas in the brain.

 Serene Tea: Herbal Tea for Anxiety